ninjacoderz/forem-docs/docs/getting-started/installation/linux.md

 issues while `yarn` is installing packages.
 If so, you'll need to [install `nvm`](https://github.com/nvm-sh/nvm#installation-and-update) and then run `nvm install node` to get the most recent node version before retrying.

+Building native extensions.
+This could take a while...
+ERROR:  Error installing field_test:
+	ERROR: Failed to build gem native extension.
+Caused by gcc version, we can upgrade gcc by "yum install devtoolset-7"